yavorsky/unbuilt.app/apps/cli/README.md

 - Building historical data about technology usage
 - Sharing analysis results with team members

+Available only for admins (you need to set `UNBUILT_API_KEY` env variable when running.
+Contact aqson@me.com in order to get access).

 ## Examples of Common Workflows

 ### Quick Technology Check